nvs/lua-stormlib/README.md

    such, care should be taken when naming or referencing files within the archive.
 5. Only zlib compression is supported at this time.
+6. Locales are not supported.
+As such, the only locale ID used is `0`.
+7. Setting a file's date and time is not supported.

 [LuaFileSystem]: https://github.com/keplerproject/luafilesystem